MicrosoftLearning/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_02L02_Implement_and_manage_storage_for_AVD_AADDS.md

    |Performance|**Standard**|
    |Replication|**Locally redundant storage (LRS)**|

    >**Note**: Make sure that the length of the storage account name does not exceed 15 characters.
-The name will be used to create a computer account in the Active Directory Domain Services (AD DS) domain that is integrated with the Azure AD tenant associated with the Azure subscription containing the storage account.
+The name will be used to create a computer account in the Active Directory Domain Services (AD DS) domain that is integrated with the Microsoft Entra tenant associated with the Azure subscription containing the storage account.
 This will allow for AD DS-based authentication when accessing file shares hosted in this storage account.

 1. On the **Basics** tab of the **Create storage account** blade, select **Review + Create**, wait for the validation process to complete, and then select **Create**.